ananya173147/WolfParkingManagementSystem/README.md

 4. Create a SQL Database

-5. Open your web browser and go to [http://localhost:8080](http://localhost:8080) to access the Wolf Parking Management System.

 ### Usage

 The system has a main menu that gives the user the following options: